patrickhyw/regions/README.md

 <img src="figures/visualize.png" alt="visualization" width="75%">

-Exploring how features can be represented as regions instead of directions.
+*Ellipsoids for the "mammal" and "bird" feature regions projected onto 3D space.*

 ## Summary

-This project studies the geometry of contiguous regions of related features (in text embeddings), finding that hyperellipsoids are a good approximation of feature regions with many desirable properties.
-It finds that hyperspheres are a poor approximation, which is somewhat surprising given that embeddings are most often compared with cosine similarity.
+This project studies the geometry of contiguous regions of related features (in text embeddings), finding that hyperellipsoids are a good model.
+Hyperspheres give poor results, which is somewhat surprising given that embeddings are most often compared with cosine similarity.

 The project is inspired by [feature splitting](https://transformer-circuits.pub/2023/monosemantic-features) and [spatial structure](https://arxiv.org/abs/2410.19750) and seeks to explicitly model the geometry of these regions.
 It's related to [hierarchical geometry](https://arxiv.org/abs/2406.14172) but focuses on the geometry of individual categories rather than the structure between categories.
 It models a different kind of geometry than [non-linear features](https://arxiv.org/abs/2405.14860).